Trade guide

 Overview

 Window cleaning is one of the simplest businesses to start in the UK, with low barriers to entry and strong self-employment potential.
 Modern water-fed pole systems mean most residential work is done safely from ground level, and commercial contracts provide steady, recurring income.
-A well-run window cleaning round can generate £30,000-£50,000 per year with relatively low overheads.
+A well-run solo round brings in £25,000-£40,000 a year with low overheads, and £50,000+ once you add commercial contracts.
 It's hard physical work, but it's outdoors, independent, and genuinely profitable.

 Step-by-Step Career Path